 Most trade show exhibitors don’t have a plan when it comes to exhibition marketing.
 They purchase a display, which they think is THE PLAN.
-So before I harangue you with the obvious suggestions, let’s talk.
-Really talk.
+Trust me.
+You need help!

 If you are reading this, you are probably a sales/marketing professional with a history of accomplishments.
 You got there by being persistent, creative, and organized.
 You rely on Act-On, Marketo, or HubSpot for automation.
 You use CRM software like SalesForce or Infusionsoft.
 You have a comprehensive email campaign strategy and track it with Constant Contact, Yesware, or MailChimp.

 When you have challenging problems, you tap into consultants for lead generation, sales training, social media, and SEO.
 And, when it comes to advertising, you have a team dedicated to maximizing your spend and metrics.
 In this hyper-competitive marketplace, you need every advantage that money, strategy, and discipline can bring.

 Do You Believe in Trade Shows?
 That’s not meant to be a loaded question.
 You either do or you don’t.
 There’s no middle ground because exhibitors who “waffle” when it comes to trade show marketing are mostly wasting their money.

 That’s not to say that trade shows are the same as trade shows pre-Internet.
 They’re not.
 Trade shows are much more efficient than they used to be because most attendees no longer “walk” the floor.
 They “research” and “shop” the floor just like they would an online purchase.
 They’ve already decided which companies they’ll visit days, even weeks before their feet hit the aisle carpet.
 Getting them to your booth pre-show is more important now than luring them into your booth at the show.